kth-tcs/trustfull-demonstrator/README.md

                         $PATH
   --skip-plaintexts     Do not parse the plaintexts and do not upload them to
                         the results page
+  --delete              Delete the most recent session, allows to re-tally
+                        without starting a new election
 ```

 `vbt` is needed to parse the plaintexts locally.
 Follow the installation instructions on <https://www.verificatum.org/>